 If you’ve ever worked at any of the large hotel chains, you probably are familiar with brand standards.
 Whether you work at a corporate-owned property or you are the franchisee owner of a hotel flying a brand flag, you know that everything is standardized and setup to run like a well-oiled machine.
 The chain helps with everything from the brand of towels to the proper way to greet a guest in the lobby.
-So one would assume that the brand should also dictate the software used at the hotel right?
+So one would assume that the brand should also dictate the hotel software used at the hotel right?
 If I wasn’t from the industry I would have thought so too, but I’ve recently noticed some trends that I am positive aren’t beneficial to the guest or the hotel’s owner.
-In this article I will outline what I see as the 8 main downfalls of using brand-mandated software, as well as who such brand-mandated software decisions help and who they hurt.
+In this article I will outline what I see as the 8 main downfalls of using brand-mandated software, as well as who such brand-mandated hotel software decisions help and who they hurt.

 Top 8 Problems With Brand Mandated Software

 Have you ever worked with a PMS built by a hotel brand and then contrasted it with what is on the market today?
 How about a Sales and Catering program?
 Or a Point of Sale system?
 Often brands build their own hotel software in-house which initially seems like a great idea as it allows them enormous flexibility.
 Over time though, those software products lag behind the general market in terms of product updates and innovation.
 It’s hard to be a hotel brand AND a software company after all.